Kau (commercial guild): Funding

-Hangjiao is a commercial organization that can only operate with funding raised by various parties.
-Due to the low efficiency of local governments in the Qing dynasty, it was also common for members of Jiao merchants to take over social welfare, restrain the villagers, and even contribute to the formation of militia groups and the defense of the village (such as the Lin Shuangwen rebellion and Cai Qian events, where Jiao merchants contributed to the war).
-Therefore, the operation of Jiao funds has a significant impact on a single settlement.
+Kau is a commercial organization that can only operate with funding raised by various parties.
+Due to the low efficiency of local governments in the Qing dynasty, it was also common for members of Kau merchants to take over social welfare, restrain the villagers, and even contribute to the formation of militia groups and the defense of the village (such as the Lin Shuangwen rebellion and Cai Qian events, where Kau merchants contributed to the war).
+Therefore, the operation of Kau funds has a significant impact on a single settlement.